 Recruiting and Hiring

 Take a look at how unconscious bias might be affecting your talent acquisition.

-- How many people of underrepresented groups are being recruited and selected for an interview?
+- How many people from underrepresented groups are being recruited and selected for an interview?
 How many get to the final stages of the interview process?

-- How many people of underrepresented groups are being hired in upper management and senior leadership roles?
+- How many people from underrepresented groups are being hired in upper management and senior leadership roles?

 Retention and Turnovers

 How quickly employees leave versus how long they stay can indicate whether they are being treated fairly at the company.